Kubernetes 1.15 or later.

 experiments.<experiment_name>.spec.components.env with the desired value.
 In the

-example below, the TARGET_CONTAINER is being set to a desired value based on the application instance.
+TOTAL_CHAOS_DURATION is being set to a desired value based on use-case.

 kubectl apply -f chaosengine.yaml